How We Gather (and How to Interpret) Our Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2010 to August 2020.
+Our customer survey data are from surveys conducted from January 2012 to January 2024.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between December 1, 2018 and March 31, 2019.
-Our price data were collected from November to December 2018.
-The data from our surveys of companies to ask about facts such as areas served were collected from January to March 2019.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in March 2023.
+Our price data were collected from September 2022 to January 2023.
+The data from our surveys of companies to ask about facts such as areas served were collected from January to March 2023.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.

 |A Rough Guide for Deciding Whether the Difference Between Two Percentages is Important

 |If one company had this number of ratings:

 |And a second company had this number of ratings:

 |Do not give much importance to the difference between the frequency with which the two companies experience a particular rating or result unless the difference is at least this many percentage points: